This post may contain affiliate links which won’t change your price but will share some commission.

-- Start with a top split bun which is untraditional bun but I find that it works better to hold all of the ingredients.
+- Start with a top split bun which is an untraditional bun, but I find that it works better to hold all of the ingredients.
 It also lets you really load the hot dog full of the good stuff.

-- Next, lay the grilled hot dog in the bun.
+- Next, place a grilled hot dog in the bun.

-- Then layer it with a good helping of the cheese sauce followed by an equally large heaping of the Coney Island Sauce.
+- Then layer it with a good helping of the cheese sauce followed by an equally large heaping of Coney Island Sauce.

 - Finally, top it with diced onions and pickled jalapeno.